 When the grease reaches the drain, it cools and begins to stick to the sides of the pipes and drains.
 Over time the grease will clog the pipes causing blockages known as fatbergs.
 These blockages can cause sewage to flood your premises along with the surrounding streets and storm drains.

 These blockages and overflows are expensive to fix, and if you are the cause, you could have the bear the cost of the cleanup.
 Not to mention fines and the possibility of being shut down.

-Restaurant Grease Traps
+Grease Traps for commercial kitchens